-Full attendance and completion of all homework is required to get credit for taking the course.
+Full attendance and completion of all homework is required to get credit for taking the course regardless of whether you are taking the 9-week course or the 9-month course.
 This course is required before you can participate in Inquiry Circle, my ongoing practice group.

 Here’s an Overview of What Will Be Covered During The Course